* Dollar aided by Sino-U.S. trade deal, strong U.S. data

 TOKYO, Nov 6 (Reuters) - The dollar held the upper hand against its rivals on Wednesday, particularly versus traditional safe-haven currencies, on rising hopes for a U.S.-China trade deal and a string of solid U.S. economic data.

-Hopes that the Trump administration could roll back some of tariffs it has imposed on goods from China as a part of a “phase one” U.S.-China trade deal boosted risk sentiment in financial markets.
+Hopes that the Trump administration could roll back some of the tariffs it imposed on goods from China as part of a “phase one” U.S.-China trade deal boosted risk sentiment in financial markets.

-A survey on the vast U.S. service sector published on Tuesday showed the business sentiment has improved in October from a three-year low in September.
+A survey on the vast U.S. service sector published on Tuesday showed that business sentiment had improved in October from a three-year low in September.